Luna-Inference/luna-oled/README.md

 - sudo orangepi-config
 - turn on i2c5

-2. Follow and install instruction here: https://github.com/lanefu/WiringPi-Python-OP
+2. Follow and install instruction here: https://github.com/thomasvunguyen/WiringPi-Python-OP

-Note: This installs on global python, not in a virtual environment
+Note: This allows (and encourage) to use a virtual python environment

 3. Connect OLED to CM5 Tablet Board:
 - VCC to 5V